|

 Others are to be treated as enemies.
 Thus, the current religious crusade

-against the enemies of neo-liberalism follows fairly directly from the
+against the enemies of neo-liberalism follows fairly directly from

-lead to desperate efforts
+nor would it lead to desperate efforts

 to forestall collective initiatives.
 Instead, it would problematize